-Conclusion: These results showed that the women who had more confident, skills, and expectation beliefs were more likely to do proper back behavior.
-In this regard, MSDs prevention interventions should address using key individually cognitive factors that consider the potential change strategies.
+Conclusion: These results showed that the women who had more confidence, skills, and expectation beliefs were more likely to exhibit proper back behavior.
+In this regard, MSD prevention interventions should address using key individual cognitive factors that consider the potential change strategies.